alinatincas/life/README.md

 The Images folder contains the images which I created myself in Adobe Illustrator (the AI file is inside there as well) based on real images which are in another folder inside the images folder called Grid.

+You can get the full experience of the website by checking it live on this link: https://alina-tincas.com/life/index.html

 This is a screenshot of the website:

 <img src="images/screenshot.png" width="100%">